Up to three months

 Contact the staff

-Pro Helvetia is launching the call for applications for residencies aimed at artists and cultural practitioners from Switzerland and from the Arab Region.
+Pro Helvetia is launching the call for applications for residencies aimed at artists and arts professionals from Switzerland and from the Arab region.

-The aim of the residencies is to gain inspiration, to establish networks, to work on projects and to explore new collaborations.
-Pro Helvetia offers accommodation, travel costs, a daily allowance, local coaching, a workplace (on request) and a contribution to production/material costs (on request).
-Residencies last up to 3 months.
+The aim of the residencies is to gain inspiration, to explore new collaborations and to develop projects in connection with the country of choice, as well as to establish new networks.
+Pro Helvetia offers accommodation, travel costs, a daily allowance, a local coach to facilitate connection with the local scene, a workplace (on request) and a contribution to production/material costs (on request).
+Residencies can last up to 3 months.

-- Convincing track record: artistic activity with a national/transregional reach.
+- Artist and arts professional’s track record: artistic activity with a national/transregional reach.

 - Sufficient knowledge of English.